marcus-at-localhost/docs/en/administration/installation.md

 > Git may be used for this step, so make sure that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
 It is still possible to install the application without having `git` - please see the chapter 2.6 for it.

-> It is essential because of stability reasons, that you use the composer version, which is embedded in our software.
+> It is essential, that you use the composer version, which is embedded in our software, because this version contains some of our modifications needed for backup and restoring of the system files and database.
 That is why `php composer.phar update` is used.
+Please **DO NOT** use a composer that is installed on your server as it does not contain the required modifications.

 ### 2.1.
 If you want to install AtroPIM and AtroDAM with demo data